 6. You don’t have accountability.

 One of the best ways to change your habit environment is to set up accountability.
 Create a challenge and tell people about it.
 Set a consequence for failure — I’ve asked a friend to throw a pie in my face if I didn’t stick to a change, for example.
 Join an accountability group.
 Report daily.
 Ask them to not let you fail and slip away.
+The accountability will help keep you on track when all the other things fail.

 If you can fix these habit mistakes — and they’re fairly simple to fix — you’ll be increasing your odds of success a dozenfold at least.
 These fixes changed my life, and I hope they change yours too.